 Shorts for downhill riding should be long and have large enough leg openings to fit over the tops of kneepads.
 Durability is also important for this style of riding since crashing in gnarly terrain is more common.
 Of the shorts we tested, the Troy Lee Ruckus is best suited for this type of riding since it has a long inseam length and large leg openings to accommodate knee pads while the stretch fabric is both durable and protective.
 For full blown bike park downhill riding where you spend much more time out of the saddle than in it, you may want a heavier downhill specific short that does not have a liner short or chamois.
-While we did not include these shorts in our tests, we think that the Troy Lee Moto and Dakine Descent are excellent options for pure downhill.

 Mountain bike shorts are available with a variety of added features.
 Again, we recommend that you first consider what type of riding you are going to do most often and what type of features you need for that type of riding.
 We recommend buying a short with features you will use and nothing more.
 Unused bells and whistles are likely to just get in the way and increase the cost of a short.